dalibo/sqlserver2pgsql/README.md

 after data is imported.
 The unsure script contains objects where we attempt to migrate, but cannot guarantee, such as views.

+-conf uses a conf file.
+All options below can also be set there.
+Command line options will overwrite conf options.
+There is an example of such a conf file (example_conf_file)

 You can also use the -i, -num and/or -nr options:

 -i  : Generate an "ignore case" schema, using citext, to emulate MSSQL's case insensitive collation.